mackerelio/mackerel-agent-plugins/mackerel-plugin-jvm/README.md

 ```

 Please choose an arbitrary name as `javaname` when you use `pidfile` option.
-It is just used as a prefix of graph label.
+It is used as a prefix of graph label.

 ## User to execute this plugin